 From India, Chennai

 The Minimum Wages Act, 1948, is one such Central Labor Law having Central and State Governments as appropriate Governments based on the classification of the industries.
 Therefore, when your company falls under the State Government jurisdiction by classification and has branches in other states, there may be a difference in the rates of minimum wages for the same type of employment.
-At times, you may, as a contractor, undertake to do some works on a contract basis for any industry falling under the Central sphere.
+At times, you may, as a contractor, undertake to do some work on a contract basis for any industry falling under the Central sphere.

 From India, Salem

 The Minimum Wages Act, 1948, is one such Central Labor Law having Central and State Governments as appropriate Governments based on the classification of the industries.
 Therefore, when your company falls under the State Government jurisdiction by classification and has branches in other states, there may be a difference in the rates of minimum wages for the same type of employment.
-At times, you may, as a contractor, undertake to do some works on a contract basis for any industry falling under the Central sphere.
+At times, you may, as a contractor, undertake to do some work on a contract basis for any industry falling under the Central sphere.

 From India, Salem